techthoughts2/pwshBedrock/docs/pwshBedrock-FAQ.md

 1. **Simplified Parameter Handling**: No need to manually craft complex JSON payloads or handle Bedrock runtime objects. pwshBedrock takes care of this complexity for you, freeing you to focus on your script logic instead of payload details.
 2. **Context Management**: pwshBedrock automatically handles conversation context for models that support it.
 The context is stored in memory by default (with an option to save it to disk), so you can pause and resume multi-turn conversations seamlessly.
 3. **Token Tracking & Cost Estimates**: pwshBedrock monitors token usage and provides basic cost estimates for each request.
 This gives you a clear picture of usage and helps you understand the potential cost of every interaction.
-4. **Built-In Model Validations & Automations**: pwshBedrock includes guardrails for each model's unique constraints—such as max token limits—and automates file conversions (e.g., base64 encoding for image uploads).
+4. **Built-In Model Validations & Automation**: pwshBedrock includes guardrails for each model's unique constraints—such as max token limits—and automates file conversions (e.g., base64 encoding for image uploads).
 It also handles tasks like video download from S3 for models that generate media.
 This frees you from model-specific guesswork and ensures more reliable interactions with less overhead.

 While more advanced users may find value in learning the specifics of a particular model and making direct calls with `Invoke-BDRRModel` or `Invoke-BDRRConverse`, pwshBedrock serves as a streamlined option that simplifies the process and enhances productivity for most use cases.